Open-Set Recognition in the Age of Vision-Language Models: Experiments and Results

 In traditional open-set recognition, Vaze et. al~\cite{vaze2022open} identified a strong positive correlation between closed-set and open-set performance.
 Testing this theory for VLM open-set recognition, we compare classifier and object detector closed-set and open-set performance in Fig.~\ref{fig:csvsos}.

 \textbf{Classification:} The correlation observed by~\cite{vaze2022open} appears to hold for VLM classifiers, with greater accuracy (closed-set performance) relating to greater AuPR scores (open-set performance).
-This trend is also confirmed in Fig.~\ref{fig:setsize_cls}, which compares closed-set and open-set performance given different query set sizes.
-It is worth noting that AuPR is a summary metric and this behaviour can be inconsistent when examining performance at different operating points on the precision-recall curves.
-For example, ImageBind shows the greatest accuracy and AuPR, but it is outperformed by ALIGN by $3\%$ recall at the $95\%$ precision point.
+It is worth noting that AuPR is a summary metric and this behaviour may not hold when examining performance at different operating points on the precision-recall curves.

 \textbf{Object Detection:} There is not a clear correlation between a VLM object detector's closed-set and open-set performance.
 ViLD in particular challenges this correlation, with the greatest mAP yet worst AuPR of all the tested detectors.